 (6) The validity of anything done by a person purporting to act pursuant to an appointment made under subsection (1) shall not be called in question on the ground that the occasion for his appointment had not arisen or had ceased, that there is a defect or irregularity in or in connection with the appointment, or that the appointment had ceased to have effect.

-[Section 93 amended by No. 7 of 1996 s.
+[Section 93 amended: No. 7 of 1996 s.
 36; No. 39 of 2010 s.
 89.]

 94. Staff